madeindra/madeindra.github.io/_posts/2024-09-28-ai-for-mock-interview.md

 Moreover, the problem with `Navigator.mediaDevices` not being available was not consistent, sometimes it was `undefined`, other time it was not.

+It was really stressful.

+Without the API available, I struggle to record the audio.
+I tried `portaudio` with no luck, and I haven't even started with making the recording work on multiple operating systems.

-Turns out I need to make a proper policy change on the `.plist` for Mac use.
+Turns out I need to make a proper policy change on the `.plist` for Mac.

 ## Lessons Learned